 It should be noted, though, that the best way to use Hilton Honors points is toward free or discounted rooms at one of Hilton’s over 6,500 properties worldwide.
 Rooms can be booked either entirely with points or with a combination of points and cash.
 However, Hilton redemptions require a lot more points than redemptions with many other rewards programs.
 This reflects the relatively low value of Hilton points.

-Free hotel room nights range in value from 5,000 at low-end properties geared towards casual travelers and families (like Hampton Inn by Hilton and Hilton Garden Inn) to 95,000 points for a standard room in high-end luxury properties and resorts around the world (such as Conrad Hotels and Resorts; premium rooms can exceed 168,000 points per night).
+Free hotel room nights range in value from 5,000 at low-end properties geared towards casual travelers and families (like Hampton Inn by Hilton and Hilton Garden Inn) to 95,000 points for a standard room in high-end luxury properties and resorts around the world.
 While points will cover part of your stay, you may still be responsible for paying for any extras while staying at the hotel, including resort fees.

 If you don’t have enough points to get a free night, you can discount your hotel room night using a combination of points and cash.
 Your discount is a percentage based on the cost of the room and how many points you want to use.
 For example, if a room at a Hilton property costs $270 or 70,000 points per night, using 35,000 points could discount the room to $135, or 50 percent of the cash price.
 Using 17,500 points would give you a 25 percent discount on the room, making your cost before taxes and other fees $204 per night.

 Cardholders can also use points for Hilton Honors Experiences, a service that offers access to unique and exclusive events outside of the normal amenities.
 Some recent experiences include multi-course culinary experiences across Asia, European spirit tastings and more.
 While these experiences are purchased exclusively with points (usually 25,000 to 50,000 points), room reservations and other transportation must be booked separately.